verdantlearn/gis-beginner-oe4bw/modules/Spatial-Reference-Systems/_posts/2000-04-03-import-spreadsheet.md

 The Che Tao NR staff have provided us with a new dataset from their most recent patrol, looking for evidence of **threats to wildlife**

 ### *.csv* file format
-*Threats_Evidence.csv* is in *.csv* format, or *comma-delimited*, with columns separated by a comma.  *.csv* is a non-spatial file format, although as you'll see, it does contain spatial information.
+*Threats_Evidence.csv* is in *.csv* format, or *comma-delimited*, with columns separated by a comma.  *.csv* is a non-spatial file format, although as you'll see, it does contain spatial information

 To add this new layer to your GIS project, you'll need to use a new method.
 QGIS won't automatically know where to draw data in *.csv* format, so we have to tell it where the location coordinates are stored.
 Before we do that, let's take a look at the raw data

 > 1. Download <a href="{{site.baseurl}}/src/datasets/Threats_Evidence.csv" download>Threats_Evidence.csv</a>
 1. Open up the .csv file in Excel (or a text editor if you prefer)